TheLakeMan/Hyperion/VSCODE_TERMINAL_GUIDE.md

-# TinyAI: Working with Visual Studio Tools in VS Code Terminal
+# Hyperion: Working with Visual Studio Tools in VS Code Terminal

-This guide explains how to build and develop TinyAI using Visual Studio 2022 compiler and tools directly from VS Code's terminal interface.
+This guide explains how to build and develop Hyperion using Visual Studio 2022 compiler and tools directly from VS Code's terminal interface.

 ## Overview